tungd/purescript-ractive/README.md

 **RactiveJS bindings for PureScript**

-Based on the original sources from <a href="https://github.com/AitorATuin/purescript-ractive" target="_blank">AitorATuin</a>
+Based on the original sources from <a href="https://github.com/AitorATuin/purescript-ractive" target="_blank">Aitor P. Iturri</a>

 This version is compatible with **psc 0.8.0.0**.